Heritage Hotel in Killenard sold for close to €9m guide price

 The hotel has a superb parkland setting overlooking the renowned Seve Ballesteros-designed championship golf course.
 The Heritage and adjoining golf course were sold by receivers to separate investors when the property market crashed but the hotel still attracts a substantial number of golfers due to the appeal of the course designed by the Spanish maestro.

-Heritage Hotel was built in 2004 and includes 98 bedrooms, of which three are sumptuous penthouse suites, 10 are spacious junior suites and 85 are luxury guest bedrooms.
+The Heritage Hotel was built in 2004 and includes 98 bedrooms, of which three are penthouse suites, 10 are junior suites and 85 are guest bedrooms.

 There is a restaurant, bar, conference and banqueting facilities, bespoke business centre and a 50-seat auditorium/cinema.
 The venue hosted more than 60 weddings last year.